shermozle/SnowCannon/README.md

 1. A **service wrapper** - e.g. [Upstart] [upstart] or [Forever] [forever].
 A service wrapper runs SnowCannon in a separate process and restarts SnowCannon if it dies
 2. A **process monitor** - e.g. [Monit] [monit] or [God] [god].
 A utility for monitoring and managing processes; use it to send a simple HTTP request to SnowCannon and restart SnowCannon if it does not respond

-Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team has included instructions on setting up **Upstart** and **Monit** as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].
-Default Upstart and Monit configuration files can be found here:
+Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team will be including instructions on setting up **Upstart** and **Monit** as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].
+In the meantime, default Upstart and Monit configuration files can be found here:

     etc/monit/monit.conf
     etc/upstart/snowcannon.conf